nam-301/culturabinaria/README.md

 For any further info, you can contact [@martina_puppi](https://twitter.com/martina_puppi), the creator of this repository.

 This project is currently participating in the [Mozilla Open Leaders](https://medium.com/read-write-participate/meet-our-next-cohort-of-open-leaders-ebc8dadb2e53) program.

+## Participation guidelines
+This project adheres to [Mozilla's participation guidelines.](https://www.mozilla.org/en-US/about/governance/policies/participation/) By contributing to this project, you agree to adhere to them too.

 # Italiano